 Passport GMID.
 Provides key business intelligence on industries, countries, markets, companies, and consumers.
 1) Industry data - multi-country relational database of market and category sizes, market shares, distribution patterns, sales forecasts and other measurements relevant to each sector.
 2) Country reports - in-depth analysis reports on both developed and emerging national markets.
 Each report provides qualitative commentary on sales trends, new product and marketing developments, consumer preferences, national company and brand competition and market strategies, and the views and assumptions underlying national sales forecasts.
 3) Global reports assessing the key issues affecting international market performance, with a focus on important developments by product sector and big picture competition strategy.
 4) Company profiles - analytical profiles of the top international players in the industry, compiled in a standardised format for cross analysis.
 5) Comment - articles and presentations on key themes and discussion topics around the dynamics of the category.
 Also, provides extensive consumer lifestyle report for 82 countries.

 IBISWorld.
 Industry Market Research.
 When doing company research, it helps to get a profile of the industry in which the company operates.
 IBISWorld provides reports on over 700 industries, written at the 5-digit level of NAICS.
 Each report includes key statistics, market characteristics, segmentation, industry conditions and performance, key competitors and factors, and outlook for U.S. industries.
+Also, includes 73 global industry reports.

 Standard and Poor's Industry Surveys.
 Holland and Terrell Reference HC 106.6 S74 A comprehensive source that provides a basic overview of 52 major U.S. industries and includes statistical tables, charts, current analysis, recent development, and company comparisons.